shivam-maharshi/scripts/README.md

 # Scripts
-Centralized location for frameworks/tools/software installation/monitoring and other scripts.

 This repository contains scripts or configuarions to install, setup, uninstall, upgrade or monitor frameworks, tools & machine resouces for various environments (different operating systems with various versions).
 It acts as a centralized location of scripts making it easier to refer or fetch them in other scripts.
 Hopefully might help someone. _**Feel free to fork, copy, suggest corrections or ask questions.
 Happy scripting :)**_

 # Contents